Asset Publisher

 Mexico and Central America

 The project region of Mexico and Central America is characterised, at first glance, by considerable heterogeneity.
-Thanks to its size and economic power, Mexico sticks out as a member of the G20 and the OECD, and is also an important actor in an international context.
-Costa Rica is securely anchored in the western community of shared values and serves, alongside Panama, as a politically stable and reliable interlocutor for Germany and the European Union.
-In the Northern Triangle of Guatemala, El Salvador and Honduras, the most dominant issues on the agenda are security policy challenges and the topic of migration.
+Thanks to its size and economic power, Mexico sticks out as a member of the G20 and the OECD and is also an important agent in the international context.
+Costa Rica is securely anchored in the Western community of shared values and serves, alongside Panama, as a politically stable and reliable interlocutor for Germany and the European Union.
+In the countries of the Northern Triangle, Guatemala, El Salvador and Honduras, where KAS is partially represented, security challenges and the topic of migration dominate the agenda.

-The KAS Foundation offices in Mexico, Guatemala, Costa Rica and Panama work closely with local partner institutions to strengthen democracy and the rule of law, as well as to promote active participation (particularly amongst indigenous populations, women and young people) in politics and society.
+The KAS offices in Mexico, Guatemala and Costa Rica work closely with local partner institutions to strengthen democracy and the rule of law, as well as to promote active participation (particularly amongst indigenous populations, women and young people) in politics and society.
+Costa Rica also looks after the connecting country Panama and monitors the current developments in Nicaragua.
 Political dialogue with partner parties plays a particularly important role, especially in Mexico and Costa Rica.
 In addition to national aspects, issues in regard to regional cooperation, such as migration, security and foreign trade, as well as relationships with Europe and Germany are also addressed.
-Based in Panama, the ‘Alliances for Democracy and Development with Latin America’ regional programme (ADELA) makes an important contribution to the promotion of multilateralism and the strengthening of partnerships between Germany, Europe and Latin America as democratic partners with shared values.
+In addition, the foreign office in Mexico is monitoring events in Cuba.

 Andean states kas